rulerdo/VMANAGE_MONITORING/README.md

 ## Scripts

-1. Report Example
+1. Device Health

-This script will send a set of API calls to vmanage to collect information and create a report txt file with the general health of the network
+    Script to collect a general health status of all the devices on an SDWAN overlay

-    usage: report_example.py [-h] [--devices DEVICES] [--action {health_check,alarms,reachable,all}] [--hours HOURS] [--severity {Critical,Major,Medium,Minor}] [--verbose]
+    usage: device_health.py [-h] [--devices DEVICES] [--hours HOURS] [--severity {Critical,Major,Medium,Minor}] [--verbose]

     Arguments for custom requests

     optional arguments:
-    -h, --help            show this help message and exit --devices DEVICES     DeviceID for health check, if multiple separate with commas --action {health_check,alarms,reachable,all}
-                            Select from the available actions to perform --hours HOURS         Filter the alarms based on the last N hours --severity {Critical,Major,Medium,Minor}
+    -h, --help            show this help message and exit --devices DEVICES     DeviceID for health check, if multiple separate with commas --hours HOURS         Filter the alarms based on the last N hours --severity {Critical,Major,Medium,Minor}
-                            Filter the alarms based on the severity [Critical, Major, Minor], if multiple separate with commas
+                            Filter the alarms based on the severity [Critical, Major, Medium, Minor], if multiple separate with commas
     --verbose             Print Results on Terminal

+2. Events Collector

+    This script will collect all the events from vManage

+    usage: events_collector.py [-h] [--devices DEVICES] [--eventnames EVENTNAMES] [--components COMPONENTS] [--hours HOURS] [--severities SEVERITIES]
+                            [--maxresults MAXRESULTS] [--showdevices] [--showevents] [--showcomponents]

+    Arguments to filter collected events

+    optional arguments:
+    -h, --help            show this help message and exit --devices DEVICES     System IP to filter, if multiple separate with commas --eventnames EVENTNAMES
+                            Event name to filter, if multiple separate with comma --components COMPONENTS
+                            Components name to filter, if multiple separate with comma --hours HOURS         Filter the events based on the last N hours 1 day = 24 ; 1 week = 168 --severities SEVERITIES
+                            Severity to filter, if multiple separate with commas [Critical, Major, , Medium, Minor] --maxresults MAXRESULTS
+                            Maximum number of results to collect
+    --showdevices         Print available devices system IPs on terminal --showevents          Print available event names on terminal --showcomponents      Print available components system IPs on terminal

-2. Webhook Example
+3. Webhook Example

     This script is to enable a server to receive webhook notifications from vManage, it will receive the messages and send them back to the user via a Webex Message

     uvicorn webhook_example:app --host 0.0.0.0

-3. Alarms per Device

-This script will collect all the alarms for the device provided, if multiple separate with commas

-    python alarms_per_device.py --device 1.1.1.1
-    python alarms_per_device.py --device "1.1.1.1,2.2.2.2"
+    Expected endpoint: /webhook

 ## References

     https://developer.cisco.com/docs/sdwan/

 ## Author